 3. Crimson Trace CTS-1000 – $299

-Crimson Trace is brand new to the optics game in 2018 and we recently had a chance to get a first look.
-CT did a great job with putting together an optic at a very competitive price point.
+Crimson Trace was brand new to the optics game in 2018 and we recently had a chance to get a first look.
+CT did a great job of putting together an optic at a very competitive price point.
 We are excited to see where these go in 2019.
 We want to make this recommendation with the notion that this sight still has a lot of field testing needed, however it’s off to a great start.

 CTS 1000 Features:

 The Crimson Trace CTS 1000 is a simple yet reliable design.
 The optic comes with a 2.0 MOA red dot housed in a sturdy aluminum housing.
 CT did a great job of making the red dot require a minimal amount of energy and the battery only needs to be recharged every 9 years.
 If that doesn’t impress you the fact that CT will replace all your batteries for free, for life, should.
-In addition, the CTS 1000 is built out of a durable aluminum housing with a robust water resistant design that ensures your sight can withstand wet conditions.
+In addition, the CTS 1000 is built out of a durable aluminum housing with a robust water-resistant design that ensures your sight can withstand wet conditions.

 Why You Should Buy the Crimson Trace CTS 1000